 The spectacle lasted for about fifteen minutes, a brief but unforgettable performance that became one of the most cherished memories of our trip.

-The photograph here, captured with nothing more than my phone, barely does justice to the experience.
-One of the most memorable experiences of our entire trip.
+The photograph here, captured with only my phone, barely justifies the experience—one of the most memorable experiences of our entire trip.

 3. Muncho Lake, British Columbia